Head's up, there could be affiliate links ahead!

 As someone with ADHD, staying focused and on-task can be a constant battle.
 The temptation of shiny distractions and the difficulty of knowing where to start can leave us feeling like we’re always playing catch-up.
 But fear not, because I have some game-changing strategies to share with you that will help you optimize your workflow and get your shizle done.

-A workflow is simply a structure or routine that takes you from point A to point Z. It’s a roadmap for getting things done, whether it’s a recurring task or a one-time project that seems overwhelming.
-By having a clear workflow in place, you can reduce stress, increase confidence, and improve your overall performance.
+Let’s start with the importance of designing workflows.
+A workflow is simply a structure or routine that takes you from point A to point Z. It’s a roadmap for getting things done (in a way that works for you), whether it’s a recurring task or a one-time project that seems overwhelming.
+By having a clear workflow in place, you can reduce stress, increase confidence (which reduces procrastination) and improve your overall performance.

-BTW, if you have ADHD and you want to improve your productivity, then consider Distraction to Action -a productivity program specifically designed for ADHD adults who want to finish what they start.
+BTW, if you have ADHD and you want to improve your productivity, then check out Distraction to Action -a productivity program specifically designed for ADHD adults who want to finish what they start.

 My Five Steps to Creating a Productive Workflow